daedalusproject/Daedalus-Project-Docs/content/infrastructure/logging/daedaus-project-docs.md

 It wouldn't be the first time 20Gb log file fills our filesystem, if there are log files they must be rotated and purged.
 Since our Nginx server is running inside Docker container there is no cron executing log rotate.
 Original Kubernetes pod becomes a three container pod:

 * Nginx serves content and writes logs against files.
-* Logrotate container execute cron tasks for ratings Nginx Logs
+* Logrotate container execute cron tasks for rotating Nginx Logs
 * Fluentbit container read logs and tries to sent them to Fluentd.

 Each container needs to see processes running inside pod and share log folder: